haronxbelghit/DroppyBank/README.md

 TODO:
 -create new post activ
 -make the ui tweaks
--make posts nd requests dynamic
+-make posts dynamic
--add the menu to profile nd donors/requests activs too
+-add delete button to delete all user requests nd another for donation -add the menu to profile nd donors/requests activs too